 PAUL CALANDRINO (Playwriting) is an award-winning Northwest playwright and an actor.
-He holds an MFA in playwriting from Goddard College and is Executive Producer Emeritus of Northwest Ten, which co-produces the annual Northwest Ten Festival of Ten-minute Plays at OCT.
+He holds an MFA in playwriting from Goddard College and is Executive Producer Emeritus of Northwest Ten, which co-produces the annual NW10 Festival of 10-Minute Plays at Oregon Contemporary Theatre.
+In the summer of 2016, OCT produced his play Shrimp & Gritts: She's Gone.
 His play The Final Leg won both the Lakewood Theatre Playwriting Competition and the Northwest Playwrights Festival.
 His play I Hear America Barking was a finalist in the Lakewood Competition and won the Portland Playwrights Project at Bump in the Road Theatre.
 His play Big Life was a finalist in the National Ten-minute Play Competition at Actors Theatre of Louisville.
 A member of the Dramatists Guild, Paul has been teaching playwriting at OCT since 2011.
 He encourages students to exercise both sides of the brain and approach writing plays both intuitively and structurally.

 RICHARD LEEBRICK (Comedy Crew) is an actor, director, musician, and teacher.
 He was most recently seen on the Oregon Contemporary Theatre stage in Sam Shepard's A Lie of the Mind and has taught dozens of OCT's classes and summer camps.
 With decades of experience teaching youth and adults, Richard helps artists of all ages find their voices through improvisation, stage techniques, and ensemble work.